niharikasinghjan2007-pqrs/Salary_Prediction_Project/README.md

 # Salary Prediction Project

-This project predicts salary using Machine Learning.
+This project predicts salary using Ensemble Learning.

 Technologies Used:
 - Python